 - Healthcare.
-How expensive and available is good healthcare?
+How expensive is private health insurance and how available is good healthcare?
 A self-explanatory indicator.

 - Governance.
 Revolutions and riots are not on the shopping list of most pensioners.
-A stable government and clear rules matters for governance.
+A stable government and clear rules matter for governance.

 - Opportunity.
 It is not because an individual retires that he/she will give up any business idea.
 Remember the words of entrepreneurs like Jack Ma or Colonel Sanders: good business ideas do not have an age limit.
 Does the country provide opportunities for entrepreneurial ventures?